DoNOF/DoNOF-Documentation/docs/input.rst

 Numerical Precision
 ^^^^^^^^^^^^^^^^^^^

 You may notice that different numerical precision is shown for each quantity (orbitals, energy, occupancies, etc) in the output file.
 The latter is done according to the trustworthy precision inherent to NOF methods.
-On the contrary, for other purposes such as restarting a calculation is more convenient to employ as much digits as possible.
-Accordingly, you should use data from the GCF file.
+On the contrary, for other purposes is more convenient to employ as much digits as possible.